Utu rēhitatanga kurī

 Responsible dog owners are recognised in our fee structure and pay a lower cost as a selected owner.

-Please let us know.
 Refunds are calculated from the date you notify us that your dog has died.
 You must return the registration tag if requested.

-We will not grant refunds for dogs that have been lost, stolen or changed owners or districts.
+Refunds don't apply to lost, stolen or changed owners or districts.

 If my dog died, can I use the same tag for my new dog?

-No you need to register your new dog and we'll issue you with a new tag, there's no cost for the new tag.
+No, you need to register your new dog and we'll issue you with a new tag, there's no cost for the new tag.